 Here is an overview of the notable figures currently or formerly buried in Notre-Dame and linked to the Anglo-French history of the Cathedral:

-THE MONET SERIES: ROUEN CATHEDRAL AND ITS IMPACT ON ART HISTORY
+THE MONET SERIES: CLAUDE MONET AND ROUEN CATHEDRAL

 Renowned across France and Europe for being one of the most stunning examples of Gothic architectural mastery and elegance, in Modern times Notre-Dame of Rouen attracted artists and literati, who were fascinated by its forms and luminous sinuosity of the interiors.